d3bate/d3bate/CODE_OF_CONDUCT.md

 The core team will investigate all raised concerns.
 In the event that a core team member is unable to do this because they feature in a concern raised either (a) any other members of the core team who are able to conduct an impartial investigation will do so or (b) an independent third party will be sought.
 In case b the independent third party must be to the satisfaction of both parties.

-## A non-comprehensive list of measures which can be undertaken
+## A non-comprehensive list of sanctions
 We provide a list of measures that we will undertake in the event of certain actions:
 * Warnings
     * Private warnings